PvPqnda/pvpqnda.github.io/_posts/0000-00-00-shulker-chests.md

 - Placing a container back down will retain any items that were still inside!

-- Even works in creative mode!
+- Even works in creative mode!<br>
+*(Unless the silk touch requirement setting is enabled)*

 - This affects chests, trapped chests, and barrels!

 - Filled containers will display their contents in text when hovered over in an inventory just like shulker boxes!

+- By default, silk touch is required on the tool mining a container in order for it to retain its contents!<br>
+*(This can be disabled in the Admin Info page)*

 - Supports the Expanded Storage mod v7.3.11 for both Forge and the Fabric Loader!

-- Admins may type "/function shulkerchests:admin_info" to toggle individual categories of containers!
+- Admins may type "/function shulkerchests:admin_info" to toggle individual categories of containers, or whether or not silk touch is required!

 *Survival & Multiplayer friendly*
 <hr>
 **Changelog:**

+**v2.1.0** - *April 18, 2022*

+- Silk Touch is now required for containers to retain their items when mined
+- Added a setting to disable the Silk Touch Requirement in the Admin Info page

 **v2.0.0** - *April 2, 2022*